“As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping others.” - Maya Angelou

-We can become so used to the storms of our life that we actually begin to think chaos and stress are just how things are supposed to be.
-It is similar to how people from a big city get stir crazy while spending a weekend in the silence of nature and can't wait to return to the hustle and bustle they have become accustomed to.
+We can become so used to the storms of our lives that we begin to think chaos and stress are just how things are supposed to be.
+It is similar to how people from a big city get stir-crazy while spending a weekend in the silence of nature and can't wait to return to the hustle and bustle they have become accustomed to.
 Our stressful lifestyles can make us feel at home in a place that's actually hurting us.

 “Owning our story and loving ourselves through that process is the bravest thing that we’ll ever do.” -Brené Brown

-We'd like to invite you to shift your focus to what is most important in your life right now.
-When we change our focus, we literally change our life.
+We invite you to shift your focus to what is most important in your life right now.
+When we change our focus, we change our lives.
 If you're thinking that sounds kinda selfish, well that's because it is.
 But this is a good thing for you and everyone else on the planet.

-"Self-ish" is exactly what is required for the entire "Self" to thrive.
+"Self-ish" is required for the entire "Self" to thrive.
 No one else will step up and support you better than you can.
 How could it be any other way?

 What we are misled to believe is that being selfish and taking care of our "Self" first is somehow wrong or negative.
 Many think it is the same as saying that we don't care about other people or we are purposely ignoring others.
 This is false.
 It is of course the other way around, the best way to take care of others is to take care of ourselves first.
 We can not give what we do not first have.
 The more wellbeing you enjoy, the more you can give.

-After enough of us begin to shift, a giant wave of wellness will spread first to our families and friends, but then will ripple out exponentially.
+After enough of us begin to shift, a giant wave of wellness will spread first to our families and friends.
+Then it will ripple out exponentially.
 Maybe even some will start a blog or company and assist others by spreading empowering ideas...
 Who knows!

-To understand this let's level up with the most up-to-date information and practices we have available to us right now in 2020.
+To understand this let's level up with the most up-to-date information and practices we have available to us right now.
 Ironically, what is most up-to-date today tends to overlap or draw from ancient wisdom and texts that are being rediscovered by researchers around the world.

 It can be helpful to remember that science is not a collection of facts or data in a book or on the internet somewhere.
 Science is a method and a specific approach to exploring all possibilities.
 It’s a way of seeing and interpreting the world and it evolves just like all things do.